chrisvair/minopoly/README.md

 - **Minopoly/**: Contains the main application code including UI elements.
 - **third_party/**: Contains third-party dependencies: nlohmann_json library.

+To be more specific, *Minopoly* is used to manage the UI elements and the window displaying the game.
+To link the main window with the backend, we use the *Game* class.
+The Game class has access to all the other classes, which allows it to modify the game state.
+The *nlohmann_json library* is used to read and write JSON files.
+If you follow the right data structure, you can import your own cards and games.

 ## How to Use it

 ### Setup